 In announcing the appointment, Augustine Choi, MD, the Stephen and Suzanne Weill Dean of Weill Cornell Medical College, said that the new role was awarded in recognition of Dr. Stieg’s “international reputation as a neurosurgeon, particularly in cerebrovascular disorders and skull base surgery” along with his “outstanding research, teaching, mentoring, and publications.”

-The gift was made by Dr. Robert Hariri, MD, PhD, and his wife, Margaret; Dr. Hariri earned his degrees at the Tri-Institutional MD-PhD Program at Weill Cornell before joining the faculty of the Department of Neurological Surgery, where he forged a lifelong friendship with and admiration for Dr. Stieg.
+Dr. Hariri earned his degrees at the Tri-Institutional MD-PhD Program at Weill Cornell before joining the faculty of the Department of Neurological Surgery, where he forged a lifelong friendship with and admiration for Dr. Stieg.
 Dr. Hariri went on to create a neurosurgical device company, then became an innovator in the new field of regenerative medicine.
 He founded and led Celgene Cellular Therapeutics and Human Longevity before founding his current company, Celularity, which develops cellular therapies developed from placental stem cells.

 “Phil is a brilliant surgeon and scientist and he’s also a very innovative thinker,” said Dr. Hariri in an interview for the Weill Cornell Medicine publication Milestones.
 “He is committed to changing the way neurological diseases are treated, and he’s open to new technologies and tools, such as cell therapy and regenerative medicine.
 With this gift, I saw a rich opportunity to do something meaningful for Weill Cornell and open new opportunities for collaboration between academic and industry scientists.”